Table of Contents

 Step 3.
 Click on the Privilege menu next to your username and choose Read & Write.
 Save the change and close the Get Info window.

 This is another permission limit similar to the read-only issue.
-When a file is locked, you need to unlock it first in order to move to Trash.
+When a file is locked, you need to unlock it first in order to move it to Trash.

 Step 1.
 Ctrl-click the file you cannot delete and select Get Info.